fyne-io/fyne-io.github.io/community.md

 <div class="row">
 <div class="col-lg-12 text-center" markdown="1">

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [info@fyne.io](mailto:info@fyne.io).

 *This code of conduct is a summary of the **[Contributor Covenant][homepage] Code of Conduct** to which we subscribe*

 [homepage]: https://www.contributor-covenant.org

-## How we Make Decisions
----

-Making decisions quickly is important but we also want to ensure that we've taken in to account important views and check we are heading in the right direction.

-### Majority

-Each decision will require majority agreement within the developer community (defined as contributors to the project affected).

-### New Feature Addition

-Significant new features should not be added until there are at least 2 contributors prepared to support their ongoing development.

 </div>
 </div>